revoltek/mepi/README.md

 plots are done with shadems https://github.com/ratt-ru/shadeMS

-### RM
+# RM

 ## Wsclean

+Note:
-Use -fit-rm
+* Use -fit-rm
-Use -squared-channel-join
+* Use -squared-channel-join
-Do not use -multiscale (it cannot work with square channel join)
+* Do not use -multiscale (it cannot work with square channel join)

 **todo**: find the right number of channels, larger than needed so flagging is better, important in Lband, ideally a factor 3-4 larger than the -s later rm_max = sqrt(3)/deltaLmabda**2 (a freq + basse)